IschanLois/json-rpc-client-gen/README.md

 ### Promise batching vs Batch method
 - Promise batching will send the requests to the server one-by-one in a concurrent manner.
 - `batch` method will send the requests to the server in an array.
-This returns an a list of promises.
+This returns a list of promises.

 **batch method param**
 ```JavaScript